privacyidea/privacyidea/doc/policies/authentication.rst

 This action sets a list of the client mode in the preferred order.
 You can enter the different client modes in the order you like.
 For example: "interactive, webauthn, poll, u2f".
 The client you're using will show you the correct login for your preferred client mode.
 For example, this is your list:
-"interactive, webauthn, poll, u2f" and in your multi challenge are a webauthn and u2f token, than your client will automatically show you the login for a webauthn token.
+"interactive webauthn poll u2f" and in Your multi-challenge list are a webauthn and u2f token, then your client will automatically show you the login for a webauthn token.
- .. note:: The default list is "interactive, webauthn, poll, u2f"
+ .. note:: The default list is "interactive webauthn poll u2f"